Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/anm.md

 [Visit tutorial](tutorial_ANM){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

+**Note:** Although we have separated our discussion of GNM and ANM, the <a href="http://enm.pitt.edu/index.php" target="_blank">DynOmics 1.0</a> server is an effort to integrate these approaches on a user-friendly platform.
+If you are interested, an <a href="tutorial_DynOmics">additional tutorial</a> shows how to use DynOmics to replicate some of the analysis below.
+{: .notice--info}

 ## ANM analysis of the coronavirus binding domain

 The following two animations show the complex of each virus's RBD (purple) bound with ACE2 (green).
-Important residues from the three sites of conformational differences from the previous lessons are also highlighted.
+The following tables indicate the color-coding of each animation.

 ### SARS-CoV spike protein RBD (PDB: 2ajf)